 When the fall crush of homework, soccer, carpools and daylight savings becomes too punishing, sometimes there’s only one thing to do: find a long weekend and pile into the van for a mini family retreat.
 Often, a good car ride together is the best way to reconnect (if not have fun trying).

+You can also follow the self-guided interpretive trails at North Mountain Park, which leads to a beautiful sandbox, all sorts of wildlife and pieces of Native art.
 Finally, don’t leave Ashland without a day at Lithia Park, the city’s crown jewel.
 Kids will love the impressive playground and duck ponds amidst the 93 acres while you can soak up some serious fall colors in the Japanese Garden.

 Where to Sleep in Ashland

 For more kid-approved lodging options, Ashland is home to more than a dozen charming bed-and-breakfast options, many of which are located within walking distance of Lithia Park and other downtown locations.
 For more room for the group, get a pet-friendly family suite at Lithia Springs Resort.